 Kennispark Twente (Bertyl Lankhaar)

 Kennispark Twente is among the top 3 largest innovation campuses in the Netherlands.
-The intensive cooperation between knowledge institutions, research institutes and entrepreneurs makes this campus the most entrepreneurial in Europe.
-With the presence of the University of Twente and its focus on high-tech companies, there is plenty of room for new developments in MedTech, Organ-on-a-chip, Robotics, Advanced Manufacturing, Chip Design, Materials, and AI/Smart IT. n these clusters, science develops into business.
-Within IADP Kennispark Twente is represented by Bertyl Lankhaar.
+The intensive collaboration among knowledge institutions, research institutes, and entrepreneurs makes this campus the most entrepreneurial in Europe.
+With the presence of the University of Twente and its focus on high-tech companies, there is significant potential for new developments in MedTech, Organ-on-a-chip, Robotics, Advanced Manufacturing, Chip Design, Materials, and AI/Smart IT.
+Within these clusters, science develops into business.
+Kennispark Twente is represented by Bertyl Lankhaar.
 Contact details: bertyllankhaar@kennispark.nl; +31 620 027 435.

 A plan has been conceived by several parties to develop a compact science park on the Steenenburg Estate in Drunen (The Netherlands).
 We are a breeding ground for progress, where the most advanced diagnostic instruments and healthcare solutions are conceived.
 From cutting-edge e-health concepts to innovative medicines and devices, the future of healthcare is shaped here.
-During development, great attention will be paid to incorporating the park into the beautiful surrounding nature.
-Contact person: Jacques van Dinteren, management@lspsteenenburg.com / +31 682 432 514.
+During development, great attention will be paid to integrating the park into the surrounding natural landscape.
+Contact person: Jacques van Dinteren, zjak.consult@gmail.com / +31 682 432 514.

 .